 This book introduces Uneven and Combined Development as an approach in international studies and showcases some of the latest and most innovative research in this field.

 The theory of Uneven and Combined Development originated in the writings of Leon Trotsky.
-However, in recent years it has become the subject of a flourishing literature in the discipline of International Relations, due to its unique ability to reintegrate social and international theory.
-The first and second generations of this literature were focussed upon retrieving the idea, expanding it into a social theory of ‘the international’, and applying it to numerous empirical cases – such as the rise of political Islam, the causes of the First World War and the Bolshevik Revolution, and even the origins of capitalism as a world system.
-In the present volume a third generation has arrived which further extends the reach of UCD, connecting it in new and exciting ways to such subjects as ecology, macro-economic policy, culture, Science and Technology Studies, Comparative Literature and even science-fiction.
+However, in recent years it has become the subject of flourishing literature in the discipline of International Relations, due to its unique ability to reintegrate social and international theory.
+The first and second generations of this literature were focused upon retrieving the idea, expanding it into a social theory of ‘the international’, and applying it to numerous empirical cases – such as the rise of political Islam, the causes of the First World War and the Bolshevik Revolution, and even the origins of capitalism as a world system.
+In the present volume, a third generation has arrived which further extends the reach of UCD, connecting it in new and exciting ways to such subjects as ecology, macro-economic policy, culture, Science and Technology Studies, Comparative Literature and even science-fiction.

 Table of Contents

-Results and prospects: an introduction to the CRIA special issue on UCD
+Introduction: Results and prospects: an introduction to the CRIA special issue on UCD

-Part 1: New Directions in UCD
+Part I: New Directions in UCD

 1. The greening of uneven and combined development: IR, capitalism and the global ecological crisis